 The programme was structured around the exhibition “Taking the Line for a Walk”, which showcased an excellent set of rarely seen drawings from the Jehangir Nicholson collection.
 This session was conducted in Marathi, with the specific objective of reaching out to and engaging with the considerable Marathi-speaking and reading audience for the arts.

-He began using versatile mediums in 2000 when he started painting on roller shutters.They signified the binaries of the inside world with the outside world and proved to be interactive as the viewer had to roll them up and down.
-He went back to watercolours with the very expressive ‘Tearscape’ series done in 2001.
-In 2003, Dodiya created ‘Museum Closets’ with various paraphernalia representing the political and emotional texture of India thus creating in a sense a museum of contemporary history.
+His use of diverse materials started in 2000, when he began to paint on roller shutters.
+The shutters signified the binary relationship between inside and outside worlds, and were an interactive experience, as the viewer had to roll them up and down.
+Dodiya returned to watercolours with the very expressive ‘Tearscape’ series done in 2001, and in 2003, he created ‘Museum Closets’ with various paraphernalia representing the political and emotional texture of India.

-Atul Dodiya lives and works in Mumbai, India.
+Dodiya lives and works in Bombay.